bingeli1212/nitrile-preview/doc/DOC-para-tabbing.md

     & 102 Sunny Dr.
     ~~~

+The presence of an empty line will force the next "& " entry
+to start a new row.
+If a line is found to have started with
+the leading "& " pattern, then two thing will happen.
+If the
+line is indented, then this line is considered the continuation
+of a previous item entry.
+If the line is not indented, then it
+is to start a complete new row and every row data will be filled
+this text.

-However, in the case where the starting ampersand "& "
+However, in the case where the starting ampersand "& " pattern
 is not detected within the first line,
 the arrangement of the tabbed paragraphs in each row
 is to be determined by the presence of the vertical-bar.